cleancoindev/baton-messenger/README.md

 # Baton Messenger - Kotlin

 Baton Messenger is B2B messenger for inter-firm collaboration and process automation.
+Baton is an open source CorDapp, built on Corda.

 ```
 	   8 Node Network Graph | 28 Edges | 1 Notary